 Puya: Unearthly Delights in the Garden

-Our home came with a mature garden of varied things, but it was quite a surprise to see a puya for the first time.
+Our home came with a mature garden of varied plants, but it was quite a surprise to see a puya for the first time.
 It looked so unworldly!
-My husband and I both stared at a 3' spike of metallic teal blooms with bright orange anthers and wondered what it could possibly be!
+My husband and I both stared at a 3-foot spike of metallic teal blooms with bright orange anthers and wondered what it could possibly be!

-Well before the internet, my research involved the tedious page turning of my Sunset Western Garden Book.
+Well, before the internet, my research involved the tedious page turning of my Sunset Western Garden Book.
 Finally, there it was: Puya alpestris, an exotic plant native to the Andean slopes of South America.
 What a rare treat!
-We still only see it produce a flower about once every 6 years, and it is an exciting event which takes place over several weeks.
+We still only see it produce a flower about once every six years, and it is an exciting event that takes place over several weeks.

-Commonly referred to as "turquoise tower."
-Puya berteroniana produces a 6' flower spike from a 3'-4' rosette of spiked strappy leaves.
+Commonly referred to as "turquoise tower," the Puya berteroniana produces a six-foot flower spike from a three- to four-foot rosette of spiked strappy leaves.
 The inflorescence can take over several weeks to complete its spectacular bloom.
 The true turquoise flowers have bright orange anthers which stand out in striking contrast.
 The foliage appears gray-green due to its whitish coating, and the undersides look silver.
 As with all of the showy puyas, they are monocarpic and will not flower again.
 It can take a few years for its pups to produce their own spikes.
 The heart of the torch-like flower can purportedly be cut up and eaten with lemon and cilantro.

-Among the candle-type puyas, the best for backyard landscapes in suitable climates, are Puya beteroniana at 6 feet with turquoise flowers and Puya alpestris "sapphire tower" at 4 feet with a deeper teal bloom.
 Bees and moths enjoy the pollen-rich anthers, and the hummingbirds rest on the puya's natural perches while collecting nectar from the velvety flowers.
 Both are considered succulents and are well suited to xeriscape garden designs.
-Unlike succulents which store water in their leaves, puyas go dormant during weather extremes.
+Unlike succulents, which store water in their leaves, puyas go dormant during weather extremes.
 Each prefers a well-drained soil and can tolerate hot, dry climates with winter dips to 18 degrees F.

 In my own garden where this plant existed when we moved in over 25 years ago, it co-exists with bearded irises and succulents.
 I'd love to divide it but don't dare in its tight space.
 Moving this plant is serious business because of its razored edge barbs.
 I'd suggest heavy cordura nylon gaiters and gauntlet gardening gloves.
 Snake Armour hunting overalls would be good too if working with a large plant!